brodsa/mgv-vorau/README.md

 * Testing procedure
     + Hover over the links and buttons.
-    + Click on all menu item and test the visibility of the active pages
+    + Click on all menu items and test the visibility of the active pages.
-    + Click on links and test if the external links open in a new tab.
+    + Click on links and test if external links open in new tabs.
 * Expected results:
     + The hover effect is visible for the user.
     + The menu works properly and the active page is highlighted.
-    + Links work properly and the new tab is opened for the external links.
+    + Links work properly and a new tab is opened for an external link.
 * Actual results:
     + The behavior as expected.
 </details>